 The antioxidant properties can also work hard to prevent heart disease, prevent degeneration in the eyes and reduce the risk of cataracts, and prevent the onset of Alzheimer's.

 Want a boost to your immune system?
 One serving if prickly pear will get you 1/3 of the way to your daily value requirements of vitamin C. This vitamin is a major component to immune health and producing and stimulating white blood cells.

 Thanks to the high dietary fiber content of prickly pears, these cacti can help move foods along your digestive tract.
 The compounds in prickly pear also reduce internal inflammation, so your body will be able to digest foods more efficiently.
 That means less constipation, diarrhea, and bloating and an increased chance of avoiding ulcers and colon cancer.

 Vegans celebrate - you don't need dairy, because one prickly pear will provide 6 percent of your daily requirements of calcium.
 More calcium means stronger teeth and bones, but it also helps keep your cholesterol in check and prevent complications related to high cholesterol.

 6. Decrease the Risk of Diabetes

-We’ve already mentioned that prickly pear are a high-fiber food, but did you know that diets rich in soluble fiber may help control blood sugar levels, blood glucose, and blood cholesterol levels?
-That means a decreased risk of diabetes, just by eating prickly pear!
+We've already mentioned that prickly pear is a high-fiber food, but did you know that diets rich in soluble fiber may help control and lower blood sugar levels, blood glucose, and blood cholesterol levels?
+That means a decreased risk of type 2 diabetes, just by eating a prickly pear!

 7. Heart Health

 All that fiber also helps protect your heart.
-That will lower your risk of high cholesterol, which increases your chances of contracting heart disease which lead to heart attack and stroke.
+That will lower your risk of high cholesterol, which increases your chances of contracting heart disease which leads to heart attack and stroke.
 Another one of the health benefits of prickly pear is that the potassium in prickly pear also reduces high blood pressure, dilating your blood vessels and reducing strain on your system.
 To boost your cardiovascular health, consider this natural treat.